raul-silva/AutoCAD-projects/README.md

 # AutoCAD-projects
-Two AutoCAD projects created by me in the context of two electrical instalation courses
+Two AutoCAD projects created by me in the context of two electrical instalations courses